Azukiro/TreasureHunt/README.md

 This project simulates adventurers exploring the Madre de Dios region in Peru, collecting treasures on a rectangular map.
 Adventurers move across plains, avoid impassable mountains, and collect treasures following a predefined sequence of moves.
 The system processes adventurer movements and treasure collection, and outputs the final state of the map.

-For full details on the problem and requirements, refer to the instructions in the PDF provided in the repository [this file](./instructions.pdf).
+For full details on the problem and requirements, refer to the instructions in the [PDF](./instructions.pdf) provided in the repository.

 ## Technologies Used